 - Redundant or duplicate publication will be inquired and will be processed as for copying data.
 Similar actions will be taken to deal with duplicate publication.

 Fraud is publishing data or conclusions that were not generated by experiments or observations, but by data manipulation or invention.
 Changing the data measurements to conveniently fit the desired end result is fraud, but excluding inconvenient results are deliberate research error, which in effect is the same end result – fraud.
 Such errors may be reported by reviewers or readers/others, e.g., ‘laboratories don’t have such facilities what they have reported in the manuscript’ or ‘scanning electron microscope images look manipulated’ or ‘author is publishing more than the productivity of single lab or small group’.

 - Procedure, similar to handle plagiarism cases is adopted.
 Manuscript will be retracted if any fraud or research errors are found; it will be reported to institutional head and higher authorities in the country of author.

 - A two or more independent members Committee will be constituted to investigate fraud cases.

-PJAEC is single-blind peer review Journal.
-Journal have its own database for peers in the field of analytical and environemntal chemistry.
+PJAEC is double-blind peer review Journal and have its own database for peers in the field of analytical and environemntal chemistry.
 Also, authors are encourage to submit three potential reviewers with complete affiliations (spelled out), country and contact details (including current and valid (preferably business) e-mail address).
-Email addresses and reviewer names will be checked for validity.
+Email addresses (official) and reviewer names will be checked for validity.
 Your potential reviewers should not be from your institute, and at least two should be from different countries.
 Authors should not suggest reviewers with whom they have collaborated within the past two years.
 Editors are NOT bound to send the mansucript for review to the recommended reviewers, this is only to faciliate editors in peer review process.

 You can also mention any peer, whom you do not want to send your manuscript for review.